loderosier/Laravel-Vue-Dashboard/README.md

-# Laravel Vue Light Bootstrap Dashboard
+# Laravel Vue Dashboard

-> Laravel Admin dashboard based on light bootstrap dashboard UI template + vue-router
+> Laravel Admin dashboard with Vue front end

 ![](public/static/Dashboard.PNG)
 ## :rocket: Getting started

-Laravel Vue Light Bootstrap Dashboard is built on top of Bootstrap 4, Vuejs and Vue-router.
+Laravel Vue Admin Dashboard is built on top of Bootstrap 4, Vuejs and Vue-router.
 To get started do the following steps:
 1. Download or clone  the project
 2. Make sure you have node.js (https://nodejs.org/en/) installed
 3. ren .evn.example to .env